BoThomas/churchtools-extensions/extensions/running-dinner/docs/implementation-plan.md

 **Phase 4 - Participant Experience:**

 - ParticipantView (unified view with registration badges and actions)
-- Registration restrictions:
+- Late registration support:
-  - Join button disabled when status is not 'published'
+  - Join button always enabled (no status restriction)
-  - "Registration is closed" message when not in published state
+  - Info message when registration is closed: "You will be added to the waitlist"
+  - Automatic waitlist placement for:
+    - Registrations after status changes from 'published'
+    - Registrations when max capacity is reached
+  - Enhanced toast notifications explaining waitlist status and organizer confirmation needed
 - "View Route" button when routes are available
 - ParticipantForm component:
   - Auto-population from ChurchTools user